-ESB require that the inverter cannot supply the electricity in the event of a power cut, as this could back feed into the electricity network and cause risk to people working on the grid to fix the lines.
-This means the system is required to shut down when their is a power cut.
+ESB require that the inverter cannot supply electricity in the event of a power cut, as this could back feed into the electricity network and cause risk to people working on the grid to fix the lines.
+This means the system is required to shut down when there is a power cut.

 This is also true of the solar panels - they are required to automatically shut down during a power cut.

 A backup battery is a different setup to a solar storage battery.